mdebortoli/zendesk-ios-sample-app/README.md

 ## CHANGELOG

+### 2020-05-29
+- Allow websites with mixed content (http/https) to be used in the Home screen

 ### 2020-05-19
 - Zendesk SDKs updated to their latest version
 - Added Chat to the "I need help" button (AnswerBot + Support + Chat)